 Department and Graduate Institute of Business Administration

-Formerly the Department of Commerce, this department was founded in 1948 and was an affiliate under the College of Law.
+The Department of Commerce was founded in 1948 and was an affiliate under the College of Law.
 In 1960, the Department of Commerce established three divisions.
 In 1985, the Division of Business Administration under the Department of Commerce was upgraded to the Department of Business Administration.
 In 1992, the Division of Business Administration and Industrial Administration were established under the Department of Business Administration, and in 2007, the Division of Industrial Administration was renamed to the Division of Technology Management.
-The master's and doctoral programs in the Graduate School of Business Administration were established in 1972 and 1987 respectively, with accomplished alumni spread all over well-known enterprises and academia in the business sector.
+The master and doctoral programs of the Graduate School of Business Administration were established in 1972 and 1987 respectively, with accomplished alumni who could be found in well-known enterprises and academia in the business field all over the world.

 The Graduate School of Business Administration received Second Place in the Far East Asia, General Management section among the Best Business Departments listed by Eduniversal Ranking 2013/2014.

-The department specializes in five academic fields: Human Resources Management and Organizational Behavior, Strategic Management, Marketing Management, Operations and Decision-Making Management, Technology and Innovation Management.
-Its future developments and objectives are headed towards the following directions: Enhance the research and teaching standards among its professors; cultivate talents in technological and systematical integration; become a leading organization in interdisciplinary academic research; and last but not least, strengthen academic ties with well-known foreign universities.
+The department specializes in five academic fields: Human Resources Management and Organizational Behavior, Strategic Management, Marketing Management, Operations and Decision-Making Management, and Technology and Innovation Management.
+Its future developments and objectives are head towards the following directions: enhance the research and teaching standards among its professors, cultivate talents in technological and systematical integration, become a leading organization in interdisciplinary academic research, and last but not least, strengthen academic ties with well-known foreign universities.